-The other day when I flipped through the 1970s cookbook that I adapted the Bavarian cream recipe from I came across an interesting idea: adding nutmeg to crab bisque.
+The other day when I flipped through the 1970s cookbook that I adapted last week’s Bavarian cream recipe from I came across an interesting idea: adding nutmeg to crab bisque.
 I tried it on my own crab bisque recipe and was surprised how well it worked.
 The spice added a new and unexpected dimension that I really liked.
 Otherwise this recipe is pretty straightforward with mostly the usual suspects: shallot, celery, tomato paste, white wine, sherry, etc. Hope you like it! :)

 - 1 tablespoon unsalted butter

 - 1 teaspoon tomato paste

 - 1 cup chicken broth (I like it better than vegetable broth or store-bought fish stock in this recipe)

 - 2 tablespoons heavy cream

 - Add shallot and celery and saute until soft, about 7 minutes.

 - Add tomato paste, broth and white wine and bring to a boil.